Troubled Building Initiative (TBI)

 The Troubled Building Initiative (TBI) is a tool to help reclaim troubled and abandoned buildings that create dangerous and hazardous conditions for residents, neighbors, and first responders.
 TBI works with existing owners and lien holders, primarily through the housing court process with the use of receivers and by the acquisition of distressed notes and liens, to prevent these buildings from deteriorating into a state of disrepair which may lead to displacement, the loss of affordable housing, and unnecessary demolition.

-TBI uses a coordinated response from multiple City agencies, departments, community partners, and delegate agencies.
-The program is overseen by the Department of Planning and Development and implemented through delegate agency contracts through a citywide Request for Proposals (RFP) process.
+TBI uses a coordinated approach from multiple municipal agencies, departments, community partners, and delegate agencies to help restore at‑risk buildings to viable status and prevent them from becoming abandoned The program is overseen by the Department of Housing (DOH) and implemented through delegate agency contracts through a citywide Request for Proposals (RFP) process.

 City Agency Participants